-$^{^{7}}$ In contrast to w, LADCP-derived horizontal velocities require data from the entire profile to constrain the flow at a particular depth.
+$^{^{9}}$ In contrast to w, LADCP-derived horizontal velocities require data from the entire profile to constrain the flow at a particular depth.

+$^{^{10}}$ Vertical velocity profiles derived from combined DL/UL measurements should not be used to derive vertical kinetic energy and parameterized diffusivity estimates (Section 5.2).

+Figure 11: Example wprof.ps diagnostic plots produced by LADCP_w_postproc showing a profile from the western tropical Pacific (2015 GO-SHIP P16N profile 120).
+Left panel: Using only the downlooker .wsamp input file.
+Right panel: Using both .wsamp input files (dual-head LADCP system); labels inside figure panel show results from DL/UL correlation below a near-surface layer (horizontal blue line); in addition to the correlation coefficients (on green, yellow or red backgrounds), the explained and residual standard deviations are given in square brackets.

-- except that there are no bottom-track and 2-beam solutions.8 The diagnostic figure has the same layout as the wprof diagnostic plots produced by LADCP_w_ocean (Figure 3); when two input files are used, the individual profiles are plotted with thin dashed and dotted lines, and the combined profile is plotted with heavy solid lines (right figure panel).
-In order to plot the BT solution as well, a downlooker profile can be supplied with the -b command-line option (-b DL/120.wprof in - the example).
-The labels inside the figure panel show results from DL/UL correlation below a nearsurface layer, indicated by the horizontal blue line.
-The most important diagnostic are the correlation coefficients, which are printed on green, yellow or red background, depending on the quality of the correlation.
-The explained and residual standard deviations are printed in square brackets to the right of the median profiles. - Figure 10 illustrates clearly how much harder it is to carry out QC with profiles derived from single instruments.
+coefficients, which are printed on green, yellow or red background, depending on the quality of the correlation.
+The explained and residual standard deviations are printed in square brackets to the right of the median profiles.

+Figure 11 illustrates clearly how much harder it is to carry out QC with profiles derived from single instruments.
 Visually, there are no indications whether the apparent signals are real or measurement artifacts in the left panel, whereas the right panel clearly confirms the signals' reality.
-Consistent with this visual assessment, the DL/UL vertical velocities are highly correlated, in spite of the overall weakness of the signal.
-For vertical-velocity data collected with a single ADCP, where no UL/DL - 380 correlations can be calculated, an apparently universal k_z^{-2} power-law dependence of finescale verticalwavenumber (k_z) VKE spectra (Thurnherr et al., 2015) is useful, as it allows determination of both short-wavelength cutoff and instrument noise level at that wavelength (Section 5).
+Consistent with this visual assessment, the DL/UL vertical velocities are highly correlated, in spite of the overall with the signal.
+For work, the DL/UL vertical velocities are highly correlated, in spite of the overall velocities are highly correlated.

+430 weakness of the signal.
+For vertical-velocity data collected with a single ADCP, where no UL/DL correlations can be calculated, an apparently universal k_z^{-2} power-law dependence of finescale vertical-wavenumber (k_z) VKE spectra (Thurnherr et al., 2015) is useful, as it allows determination of both short-wavelength cutoff and instrument noise level at that wavelength (Section 5).